Gray Main Bedrooms Ideas

-Soothing gray is a good choice for the master bedroom, with a wide range of shades from which to choose.
+Soothing gray is a good choice for the main bedroom, with a wide range of shades from which to choose.

 A bedroom designed for the traveling guest, Wendy Danziger of Danziger Design overcame room challenges by commissioning a custom screen by Billet Collins to hide an off-center window and enhance the room's silvery gray and white color scheme.
 French memo boards cover the closet doors, while tourist info on inside shelves and a doggy bed for the traveling pet complete a cozy place to call home if only for a while.
 Photography by Robert Radifera/DC Design House

-Gray is soothing and cool, a good choice to turn your master bedroom into a relaxing sanctuary.
+Gray is soothing and cool, a good choice to turn your main bedroom into a relaxing sanctuary.
 You have many shades to choose from, ranging from the palest gray-white to deep slate.

 For a variation of gray that has a little warmth to it, try taupe.
 For even greater warmth, taupe can be layered with rich browns.